New Jersey Enrollment Insights

 14. NJ’s enrollment pyramid shows the pre-K boom

-The 2025 grade-level distribution reveals the pre-K surge: PK enrollment (87K) is approaching K (89K), reflecting NJ’s universal pre-K push.
+The 2026 grade-level distribution reveals the pre-K surge: PK enrollment (88K) has now surpassed Kindergarten (87K), reflecting NJ’s universal pre-K push.

 grade_enr <- state_summary %>%